Veams/component-skip-nav/README.md

 The skip-nav component should be included at the beginning of the page and contains the first focusable elements of the tab order.

-> Just place a generic quote for your type.

 -----------

 ## Requirements